adeo/mozaic-design-system/src/pages/Foundations/Layout/Grid/code.md

 ---
-title: 'SCSS - flexy grid'
+title: 'Code'
 order: 1
 ---

 > Flexy is a grid system and a general purpose layout tool based on Flex.
 It can be used to build page level layout as well as component level one.
+It is why it is not called "grid" but "flexy".

 ## Basics